ARTICLES OF ASSOCIATION OF THE

 From time to time, the Chairperson appoints a Secretary, appointed to draw up the minutes of the meeting, in which the resolutions passed will be transcribed.

-The resolutions passed by the Executive Committee in conformity with these Articles of Association and with the Law are valid and binding for all Members.
+The resolutions passed by the Executive Committee in conformity with these Articles of Association and with the Law are valid and binding for all Associates.

 ARTICLE 16. – CHAIRPERSON OF THE ASSOCIATION